emptymalei/research-notes/docs/collective/some-clarifications.rst

 1. Why crossing leads to instability?
 2. What exactly is happening when we break the symmetries?

+.. admonition:: TODO
+   :class: warning

+   I need to make a table or something to really make it easy to access.

 .. _two-beams-model:

 Two Beams Model